A Message for our Families

 During these unprecedented times, please know that there is nothing more important to us than the health and safety of your loved ones in our care.

 We are doing everything in our control to provide our residents a safe and comfortable environment.
-We have implemented daily cleanings, restricted visitors to our centers, are monitoring residents at every shift, and our staff is engaged in aggressive infection prevention strategies.
+We have implemented daily cleanings, are monitoring residents at every shift, and our staff is engaged in aggressive infection prevention strategies.
+We continue with enhanced daily cleaning, continue with monitoring of our residents and staff remain focused on infection prevention strategies and continue to follow the core principles of infection prevention.

 We are pleased to welcome our families and friends back into our centers after a long pause due to the COVID-19 pandemic.
-Weather permitting, outside visitation remains an option, as well as our always available virtual visitation through tablet devices.
+Visitor education forms are provided in Connecticut and Massachusetts.
+Visitation can continue even for those who are COVID + , as long as the visitor is wearing proper personnel protective equipment.

 To protect all residents, staff, and others in our communities from the known and substantial risks of COVID-19, Athena Health Care Systems and its managed centers have strongly advocated and educated our staff, residents and their families to become vaccinated.
 We also strongly advocate for the vaccination of all health care personnel.
 COVID-19 vaccines protect health care personnel when working both in health care facilities and in the community.
 They provide strong protection against workers unintentionally carrying the disease to work and spreading it to patients and co-workers.